awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 **Note**
 The Microchip Curiosity PIC32MZEF demo projects produce two binary images with default names of `mplab.production.bin` and `mplab.production.ota.bin`\.
 Use the second file when you upload an image for OTA updating\.

-1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location where the firmware image is copied onto your device\.
+1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location on your device where the OTA job will copy the firmware image\.
 This location varies by platform\.
 **Important**
 On the Texas Instruments CC3220SF\-LAUNCHXL, due to security restrictions, the firmware image path name must be `/sys/mcuflashimg.bin`\.